 - All the figures from the same show should be the same size.

 - Do not capture subtitles, if at all possible.

 - Trim each figure so there is no black edge or background.
 It should just be a frame in the move, and nothing else.

 - Do not crop the figure.
-If you must crop for clarity or to show telling detail in an otherwise busy screen, let us know so we can label it as such.
+If you must crop for clarity or to show telling detail in an otherwise busy screen, let us know so I can label it as such.

 - Do not modify the figure in Photoshop (or other image-manipulation software).
 The only exception is adjusting the color levels so elements in a dark scene are visible.
 This should be an exception not the rule for your figures.
 Adjust all levels for a figset the same way.